Temporal Entanglement Transitions in the Periodically Driven Ising Chain

 Fig.~\ref{fig:critical_time_vs_omega} shows critical times $t^*$ saturating to $\omega$-independent values at high frequencies, indicating intrinsic timescales of the driven steady state.
 The collapse of $t^*$ curves across subsystem sizes demonstrates universal Floquet inheritance, where the EH acquires periodicity and full data collapse is satisfied by the same $\nu=1$ exponent for all transitions~\cite{Supplemental}.

-These findings establish temporal entanglement transitions as fundamental aspects of non-equilibrium Floquet quantum dynamics.
+These findings establish TET as fundamental aspects of non-equilibrium Floquet quantum dynamics.
 Notably, previous work on Floquet symmetry-protected topological system has demonstrated band crossings in entanglement spectrum \cite{potirniche2017}, however the question of robust universality has been an open question.
-This is what we have addressed in this work, where our temporal entanglement transitions arise universally for any initially entangled state (topological or trivial) and exhibit nonanalytic reorganization (quantum phase transition) of the EH with Ising‐class critical exponents $\nu=1$.
-The observed behavior suggests driven systems can host rich critical phenomena as diagnosed through their entanglement dynamics.
-Temporal entanglement transitions define a class of non-equilibrium criticality distinct from Loschmidt echo singularities and magnetization dynamics (see SM \cite{Supplemental}).
+This is what we have addressed in this work, where our TET arise whenever the driven Hamiltonian and initial state respect global $\mathbb{Z}_2$, with critical times determined by sector-weight crossings $w_+(t_c^{(k)}) = w_-(t_c^{(k)})$, yielding a nonanalytic reorganization (quantum phase transition) of the EH with Ising-class critical exponents $\nu=1$.
+TET define a class of non-equilibrium criticality distinct from Loschmidt echo singularities and magnetization dynamics (see SM \cite{Supplemental}).
 The exact Jordan-Wigner equivalence between the TFIM and Kitaev chain suggests that these transitions should also manifest in driven topological superconductors, opening pathways to entanglement-based probes of Floquet Majorana physics \cite{Cadez2019, Soori2022Anomalous}.
-The requirement for initial entangled states motivates future exploration of how entanglement resources control critical structures in quantum resource theories \cite{Chitambar2019}.
-Future directions include extensions to higher dimensions, long-range interactions, and potential realization in cold-atoms or trapped ion experiments~\cite{Eisert2015Feb, Bernien2017Nov, karch2025probingquantummanybodydynamics}.
+The requirement of symmetry-preserving initial conditions with critical times selected by sector-weight degeneracies motivates future exploration of how symmetry and entanglement resources jointly control non-equilibrium criticality structures in quantum resource theories \cite{Chitambar2019}.
+Beyond the TFIM (despite its free-fermion Jordan-Wigner mapping), our symmetry/sector-competition criterion (global symmetry, symmetric initial state, and sector-weight equality $w_+(t)=w_-(t)$) suggests analogous transitions in interacting $\mathbb{Z}_2$-symmetric chains and, more broadly, in other driven systems with discrete symmetries (higher-spin chains, symmetry-protected topological phases, and lattice gauge theories), with experimental prospects in cold-atom and trapped-ion platforms~\cite{Eisert2015Feb, Bernien2017Nov, karch2025probingquantummanybodydynamics, Brydges2019Apr}.